 Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
-Using a transmission fluid other than that recommended by the manufacturer will result in more frequent fluid and filter changes.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for the correct fluid type.
+Using a transmission fluid other than the manufacturer's recommended fluid will result in more frequent fluid and filter changes.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.